Writers’ Conference Participant Handbook

 Workshops

-Also on July 19 you will receive an assignment to prepare for the first workshop meeting.
+Also on July 17 you will receive an assignment to prepare for the first workshop meeting.
 Though the first assignment varies depending on the faculty member, it usually involves reading a selection from the packet of workshop materials.
-Some faculty will include reading from an additional source, in which case, the additional pieces will be sent along in the same email.
+Some faculty will include reading from an additional source, in which case, the additional pieces will also be included in the manuscript and first assignment folder.

 Agent/Editor Meetings